GolubevVitaliy/One/README.md

 Add first text in master

-Add new string ib master2
+Add new string in master2

 Add second text in master2